moosetechnology/moosetechnology.github.io/_drafts/2021-07-27-the-new-queries-browser.md

 ## Conclusion

-The new Queries Browser can simplify the way that the Famix Queries are created and make it more visual and understandable.
-Even though that the example in this post is not complex, the Queries Browser made easier our tasks.
+The new Queries Browser can simplify how the Famix Queries are created and make it more visual and understandable.
+Even if the example in this post is not complex, it made our tasks easier.
 Analyzing models with real-life examples can lead to very nested queries.
 Create those queries programmatically can be very tedious and error-prone.
 The Queries Browser is here to help us in those cases. :smile: